-In today’s story, World Relief DR Congo’s Berger Bireo shares how he came to understand that a unified Church has the power to create lasting change in communities around the globe.
-This lesson in unity not only shaped Berger’s own view of the Church, but has motivated him to build peace and create unity in communities throughout DRC.
+World Relief DR Congo’s Berger Bireo shares how he came to understand that a unified church has the power to create lasting change in communities around the globe — his own included.
+This lesson in unity not only shaped Berger’s own view of the church, but has motivated him to build peace and call the global church to unite in our common identity as children of God, being agents of peace wherever we go.

 “Blessed are those who bring peace, for they will be called children of God. ” – Matthew 5: 9